Estimate Time6 min

 Stock markets are volatile and can fluctuate significantly in response to company, industry, political, regulatory, market, or economic developments.
 Investing in stock involves risks, including the loss of principal.

-Because of its narrow focus, sector investing tends to be more volatile than investments that diversify across many sectors and companies.
-Sector investing is also subject to the additional risks associated with its particular industry.
+Because of their narrow focus, sector funds tend to be more volatile than funds that diversify across many sectors and companies.

 The S&P 500® Index is a market capitalization-weighted index of 500 common stocks chosen for market size, liquidity, and industry group representation to represent US equity performance.
 The S&P Energy Select Sector index comprises those companies included in the S&P 500 that are classified as members of the energy sector, with capping applied to ensure diversification among companies within the index.
+The MSCI US IMI Energy 25/50 Index is designed to capture the large, mid, and small cap segments of the US equity universe.
+All securities in the index are classified in the Energy sector as per the Global Industry Classification Standard (GICS®).
+The index also applies certain investment limits to help ensure diversification--limits that are imposed on regulated investment companies, or RICs, under the current US Internal Revenue Code.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917